 Close though they might have been, there had never been any suggestion that Clotilde and Marie Stopes should go on holiday together on their own.
 Even if they had gone off together I don’t think Clotilde would have enjoyed a holiday in the Swiss Alps with Marie in quite the same way.
 In Ethelwyn she had found someone who shared some of her joy in Nature - who didn’t just see it as an arena for scientific research, but could understand why Clotilde should feel exalted just by looking at it.

 Clotilde did not mention Ethelwyn Mackie again in her letters to Marie Stopes until the letter of December 1902 offering Marie love and sympathy on her father’s death.
-However, Clotilde’s friendship with Ethelwyn had gone on apace, because in the same letter she told Marie that she had been invited to spend Christmas with Ethelwyn’s family in Scarborough.
-She wrote her thank-you letter for Marie’s Christmas gift from the Mackie’s house there “in the midst of the riots of this lively household”.
+However, the holiday in Switzerland seems to have been decisive: Clotilde and Ethelwyn entered a relationship which lasted nearly 40 years, until they were separated by Clotilde’s death.
+By the end of 1902 Clotilde had been accepted by Ethelwyn’s family to the extent of being invited to spend Christmas with them in Scarborough.
+She wrote her thank-you letter for Marie’s Christmas gift from the Mackies’ house “in the midst of the riots of this lively household”.

 Clotilde didn’t mention Ethelwyn by name in her three remaining letters to Marie Stopes so this next bit is conjectural, but I think that Clotilde and Ethelwyn were sharing their first flat together by October 1903: “I wish you could have seen our little flat”, Clotilde wrote, on learning that Marie had called on her when she was out - so she was certainly sharing with someone.
-Given the evidence from the 1911 census and elsewhere - including Marie Stopes’ allegation of a lesbian relationship between them, still going on in the early 1920s - I think it’s reasonable to suppose that “our” means Clotilde and Ethelwyn.
-The flat was in London where Clotilde was certainly working by 1903 and Ethelwyn probably was.
+Given the evidence from 1901 to 1938 - including Marie Stopes’ allegation of a lesbian relationship between them, still going on in the early 1920s - I think it’s reasonable to suppose that “our” means Clotilde and Ethelwyn.
+The flat was in London, where Clotilde was certainly working by 1903 and Ethelwyn probably was.

 Somerset Terrace, facing Euston Road, was very convenient for Clotilde’s work but not necessarily for Ethelwyn’s.
 Flats near Euston Road were also noisy, dirty and you didn’t get many rooms for your money.
-By 1908, possibly earlier, Clotilde and Ethelwyn had moved to Cromwell Mansions, on King Street Hammersmith near Ravenscourt Park.
+When they could afford it - by 1908, possibly earlier - Clotilde and Ethelwyn began to move west in search of better quarters.
+In 1908 they were living in Cromwell Mansions, on King Street Hammersmith near Ravenscourt Park.
 It was a large flat, with six rooms in addition to the scullery and bathroom.
-Although Ethelwyn filled in the census form, she described Clotilde and herself as joint heads of household, wanting to show the census officials that they shared the responsibility.
+Although Ethelwyn filled in the census form, she described Clotilde and herself as joint heads of household, making it clear to the census officials that they shared the responsibility.
 It was just the two of them in the flat - they did not employ any servants who lived in.
-Their incomes might not have run to that expense, of course, and even if it had, they might have chosen to spend their money differently.
 They probably sent their heavy laundry out to professionals to be washed, and had a cleaner in by the day - one who could be relied upon not to panic at the sight of Clotilde’s wildlife.